 The Port evaluates cost estimates annually based on additional information and transaction events that may impact the pollution remediation outlays.
-The accrued cost for pollution remediation at Pier 70 is estimated to be \$3,890,000 on June 30, 2022 and \$4,500,000 on June 30, 2021.
-These are obligations not assumed by the Port development partners. \$2,440,000 of the June 30, 2022 obligation is estimated costs to install a sediment cap offshore along the former Pier 70 Shipyard and adjacent to Crane Cove Park.
-The Port also estimates that it will cost \$1,450,000 to remediate contaminated soil located at the Pier 70 Undeveloped Upland area.
-Remediation will likely involve removing the storm drain and installing of a durable cover.
+The accrued cost for pollution remediation at Pier 70 is estimated to be \$3,525,000 on June 30, 2023 and \$3,890,000 on June 30, 2022.
+These are obligations not assumed by the Port development partners.
+As of June 30, 2023, \$2,775,000 is the estimated cost to install a sediment cap offshore along the former Pier 70 Shipyard and adjacent to Crane Cove Park, while \$750,000 is the estimated cost to perform studies and risk assessments involving the Pier 70 Undeveloped Upland area.